CrosswaveOmega/GPT-Function-Calling-Utility/README.md

 # GPT Function Calling Utility

-The GPT Function Calling Utility is a Python package designed to streamline the process of calling Python functions using OpenAI's Function Calling API.
+The GPT Function Calling Utility is a Python package designed to streamline the process of calling Python methods using OpenAI's Function Calling API, without wrapping around the OpenAI library.

 Please note that GPT Function Calling Utility does not directly make calls to OpenAI's API, but rather helps with function modeling and formatting for function invocation.

 ##Installation
 ```
 python -m pip install -U gptfunctionutil